amatsuda/rfd/README.md

 * **O**: Open a new terminal window at the current directory.
 * **!**: Execute a shell command.
 * **q**: Quit the app.

+## How to manually execute a command, or how the commands are executed

+By pressing `:`, you can enter the command-line mode.
+Any string given in the command line after `:` will be executed as Ruby method call in the `Controller` instance.
+For instance, `:j` brings your cursor down, `:mkdir foo` makes a directory named "foo".
+And `:q!` of course works as you might expect, since `q!` method is implemented so.

 ## Contributing